 MEDIUM WEIGHT COAT

-This is more important if you live in a colder area but let’s be real, when in 60 degree, cloudy weather, us West Coasters act like hypothermia is a real possibility.
+This is more important if you live in a colder area but let’s be real, when in 60 degree, cloudy weather, us West Coasters act like hypothermia is setting in any second.
 For this jacket, pick something that moves with you, you need to be able to ride in it.
 We also suggest something that cuts right at your hips (so you’re not sitting on top of it in the saddle) and no hoods.
 If you love the longer look on a jacket, look for one that unzips in the back and fits around your saddle.
 Also, consider reaching out to your barn to see if they have ever considered doing a barn jacket.
-Many times you can get better deals on a large order of custom barn jackets.
+Many times you can get better deals on large orders of custom jackets.

 I don’t know if anything screams equestrian chic like a great vest.
-They’re always a great piece to throw on for chillier morning lessons or to layer on while strolling the show grounds in between classes.
-We love something neutral that can match just about anything you would throw on.
+They’re always a great piece to throw on for chillier morning lessons or to layer while strolling the show grounds in between classes.
+We love something neutral that can match just about anything.